BluAS BluAS

 A better and easier idea was to create an html page (with some javascript), because most NAS systems also offer a web server?
 And aren't they up 7x24 at your home?
 The idea (or challenge) of a webplayer was born, and the development and design of the basic version took some days in June-July 2025.

 The BluAS resources can currently only be obtained as a zip file by an e-mail request to info@phdsoftware.nl and contains 4 html pages, their stylesheets and a subfolder with necessary images files.
+The current version is aligned with BluOS version 4.10.13 (released July, 14th, 2025).

 Local web server

-The BluAS page ('bluas.html') can't be used directly with your web browser for one important reason.
+The BluAS page ('bluas.html') can't be used directly with your web browser for an important reason.
 Modern browsers implement now the Cross-Origin Resource Sharing (CORS) security policy.
-CORS ensures that the server response includes permission for your request, which BluOS unfortunately doesn't return (since release 4.10.13).
-You'll therefore need a local web server on which to install the BluAS resources.
-You can use the web server function of your NAS (like my WD NAS).
-Alternatively, use the free IIS option on Windows, but a more general solution is to use Apache (see below).
+CORS ensures that the server response includes permission for your browser request, which Bluesound has implemented in BluOS (since release 4.10.13).
+You'll therefore need a local web server on which to copy the BluAS resources.
+However, you must disable CORS in your browser (see below how to)!

 Csv file (with artists)